krzysk1/e415/README.md

 # e415
-Ercoupe 415-Caddy
+Ercoupe 415-Caddy Float Ski

 The ERCO Ercoupe is a low-wing monoplane aircraft that was designed and built in the United States.
 It was first manufactured by the Engineering and Research Corporation (ERCO) shortly before World War II;

-Aerofly FS 2 aircraft made by Krzysztof Kaniewski.
+Aerofly FS 4 aircraft made by Krzysztof Kaniewski.
 Flight Model, systems and animations by Arno54, 3D model by Khamsin (http://xpfr.org/).

  Some features may not work as intended and this aircraft could crash your Aerofly FS2.